mestato/epp622/Transcriptome_assembly.md

   ```

 * Modify results to make it more readable
-  + option 1: copty and paste it into excel or google sheet
+  + option 1: copy and paste it into excel or google sheet
   + option 2: write a script
   ```{php}
   head -1 assemblies.csv | awk 'BEGIN {FS=",";}{for(i=1;i<=NF;i+=1){print $i}}' > field_name.txt